bright/new-www/content/blog/from-theatrical-to-programming-stage-cezary-android-developer.md

   - android
 date: 2022-10-17T07:27:20.592Z
 meaningfullyUpdatedAt: 2022-10-17T07:27:21.452Z
+title: >-
-title: From Theatrical to Programming Stage.
+  From Theatrical to Programming Stage.
 Meet Cezary – Android Developer with Gymnastics Background
 layout: post
 image: /images/brightstorycezary.png
 hidden: false
 comments: true
 published: true
+authors:
+  - cezary
+  - izabela
 ---
 **For most of his life, Cezary was passionate about gymnastics.
 He even became an acrobatic instructor for kids.
 Then he got a professional acrobatic role in a musical play!
 Eventually, he decided to self-learn programming and said goodbye to the gymnastics world.
 Why?
 Check out the amazing story of Cezary.
 Also, meet his lovely dog Tola.**